wwarthen/RomWBW/ReadMe.md

 #### Z80 fig-FORTH

 Dimitri Theulings’ implementation of fig-FORTH for the Z80 has a RomWBW-specific variant.
-This fig-FORTH is built into the RomWBW ROM.
-However, the project itself is hosted at
+The project is hosted at
 <https://github.com/dimitrit/figforth>.

 #### Assembly Language Programming for the RC2014 Zed